 - In the “my Services” section, go to the Safety & Wellness widget

 - In the “Online Courses” tab, select AlcoholEdu for College and you will be directed to the registration page

 * You will be notified by email when Part 2 of AlcoholEdu is available (30-45 days after you complete Part 1).

 If you miss the Part 1 deadline, finish Part 1 of AlcoholEdu as soon as possible.
 There is a 30-45 day intersession between Part 1 and 2.
 Finishing Part 1 as soon as possible will impact your completion date for Part 2 of the course.

-If you miss the Part 2 deadline, a registration hold will be placed on your student account.
-You will still be able to access and take the course after this time, but there may be complications with removing your registration hold.
-Holds are automatically removed within 30 minutes of your completion.
+If you miss the Part 2 deadline, a REGISTRATION HOLD will be placed on your student account.
+You will still be able to access and complete PART 2 after this time, but there may be complications with removing your registration hold.
+Holds are automatically removed within 30 minutes of your completion of Part 2.
 If you still have a hold after 1 hour (60 minutes), send an email with your student ID, along with a screenshot of your course completion and a screenshot of the registration hold to firstname.lastname@example.org.